Jack, Joseph and Morton Mandel Center for the Humanities, 115

 DegreesUniversity of Pennsylvania, Ph.D.

 I am a Mediterranean archaeologist specializing in early Greece and its contacts with the ancient Near East.
 A representative scholarly publication with this outlook can be found at Harvard CHS.
-Before earning my Ph.D. in classical archaeology at the University of Pennsylvania, I majored in Biophysics and the Classics, which explains in part why I espouse interdisciplinary approaches that bridge the humanities, socials sciences, and natural sciences.
-At Brandeis, I am appointed in Classical Studies, Chemistry, and Anthropology and heavily involved in the new Digital Humanities Laboratory as a founding academic co-director (with A. O. Koloski-Ostrow and L. Muellner) and its managing director.
+Before earning my Ph.D. in classical archaeology at the University of Pennsylvania, I majored in Biophysics and the Classics, which explains in part why I espouse interdisciplinary approaches in research and teaching that bridge the humanities, social sciences, and natural sciences.
+At Brandeis, I am appointed in Classical Studies, Chemistry, and Anthropology and heavily involved in the Digital Humanities Laboratory as a founding academic co-director (with A. O. Koloski-Ostrow and L. Muellner) and its managing director.
 I guide our MA program in Ancient Greek and Roman Studies with A. O. Koloski-Ostrow, chair of the department.
 I regularly teach courses in all four Arts & Sciences schools (Humanities, Science, Social Science, Creative Arts).
 At MIT, I am a faculty member in the Center for Materials Research in Archaeology and Ethnology.
 Every spring I help teach its annual introductory archaeological science course (3.985J, ANTH 185a at Brandeis) and regularly participate in its biannual ceramics course (3.984, ANTH 187a/188b at Brandeis).

 ProfileAssistant Professor, Department of Classical Studies, Brandeis University

 Co-Director of Graduate Studies, M.A. program in Ancient Greek and Roman Studies, Brandeis University

 Co-Director, Mouliana Project

 Managing Committee Representative, American School of Classical Studies at Athens